Build a simple and attractive wood frame to conceal the gap in the drywall ceiling opening for the “old work” bathroom ventilation fan installation.

 - Cut the brad nails off even with the back of the wood frame using flush wire cutters.

-If you’re not a perfectionist, just brad nail the frame sections to the bathroom ceiling as shown in Part 10 and caulk the gaps in the corner seams.
+If you’re not a perfectionist, just brad nail the frame sections to the bathroom ceiling as shown in Part 10 and caulk the corner gaps.

 I filled the counter sunk brad nail heads with wood filler before painting: